sagaraBilly/ASRS_Prototype_Design/README.md

 - initial stage (setting initial value)
 - loop stage (main contents: input and output process)

-Electronics hardware components that is used are as follows:
+Electronics hardware components that are used are as follows:
 1. Arduino Mega2560
 2. RAMP 1.4 Shield
 3. NEMA 17 Stepper Motor